-We represent 12 of the best composers, all very different to each other in style.
-They offer something different, a niche that makes them stand out.
+We represent talented composers, all very different to each other in style.
+They have a niche that makes them stand out.
 Their signature style is very important as a selling point to producers and directors alike.
 Find your style and develop it so that you can present it as something fresh and original to producers.

 3. Benchmark from the competition.
 Do you want to work in music for advertising?
 Listen to advertising composers’ work.
 Ask yourself why their music is on this advert.
 Is your ambition to be a film or TV composer?
 Listen to writers of your favourite TV drama or the latest English film hit and try to ascertain what it is within their sound which stands out.